Data API

 If the request body is incorrectly formed, the response will contain an error code of FunctionExecutionError:

-{"error_code": "FunctionExecutionError","error":"{"message": "invalid character 'u' looking for beginning of value"}", "link": "..."}
+"invalid character 'u' looking for beginning of value"}", "link": "..."}

-Depending on your susbscription level, the requests may be limited with an error code of RateLimit.
+Depending on your subscription level, the requests may be limited with an error code of RateLimit.
 Basic subscriptions are limited to 100 channel updates per 10 minutes, enhanced subscriptions are limited to 200 channel updates per 10 minutes and premium subscriptions allow many times more than this.

-{"error_code":"RateLimit","error": "too many requests for this subscription", "lastRequest": time of last request, "product": product code}
+"lastRequest": time of last request, "product": product code}

 Every request must contain an app name and version; if they are missing an error code of BadRequest is returned